marcjesus/PythonDevelopment/03_Advanced/README.md

 **49-Unit Testing** : Unit testing is typically done using the built-in ‘unittest’ framework, which provides a test discovery mechanism and a test runner.

+**53-List comprehnsions** : A list comprehension in Python is a concise way to create lists.
+It allows you to generate a new list by applying an expression to each item in an existing iterable (such as a list, tuple, or range) and optionally filtering the items based on a condition.